GermaniaKG/i18n/README.md

 ## BC breaks from v1

+Class **DGettextRenderer:**
-**DGettextRenderer:** This callable now expects returned messages to enclose placeholder with curly braces.
+This callable now expects returned messages to enclose placeholders with curly braces.

+## Deprecated

+These classes have been used in **v1**, developers are encouraged to not use them any longer.

+- `Germania\i18n\ServiceProvider`
+- `Germania\i18n\AcceptedLanguageStringFactory`